-This course is designed to provide students with a broad overview of underwriting and claim processing within the insurance industry.
-Students will explore underwriting as a decision making tool through the analysis of personal lines (auto and homeowners) and commercial lines (property and general liability) underwriting.
-Pre-requisites: INS 101 Introduction to Insurance and INS 121 Property & Liability Insurance Principles.
+overview of underwriting and claim processing within the Eastern Arabs and non-Arabs.
+Discussions will cover insurance industry.
+Students will explore underwriting as a historical, religious, and social areas as well as geography, decision making tool through the analysis of personal lines (auto and homeowners) and commercial lines (property of this course is on Saudi Arabia, Iraq, Israel, and Lebanon. and general liability) underwriting.
+Pre-requisites: INS 101 Introduction to Insurance and INS 121 Property & Liability Eastern countries: Egypt, Turkey, Iran, Sudan, Syria, Insurance Principles.